taplytics/taplytics-js-sdk/START.md

 Taplytics.init("JS_SDK_TOKEN");
 ```

 Replace `JS_SDK_TOKEN` with your JS SDK token.
-You can find your token in the settings page of your project.
+You can find your token in the settings page of your project in the Taplytics dashboard.

 Note that this **will send a page view event** to us.
 If you want to disable the automatic page view event when Taplytics.js is initialized, check the documentation on the `init` function [here](https://taplytics.com/docs/javascript-sdk/reference#init) and about calling the `page` function manually [here](https://taplytics.com/docs/javascript-sdk/reference#page).

 #### Fast Mode

+**Deprecated: we advise using Synchronous script loading instead. **

 By default the JS SDK makes a request to Taplytics servers to generate its configuration, this gives us access to advanced segmentation options based on browser information and user data.
 However if the loading of your website is blocked by a Taplytics variable, you can enable Fast Mode which moves all the experiment distribution to the client-side SDK from Taplytics servers.
-Your project's configuration for Fast Mode is stored on a globably distributed CDN to reduce load times, however you will lose access to server-side segmentation based on user information.
+Your project's configuration for Fast Mode is stored on a globally distributed CDN to reduce load times, however you will lose access to server-side segmentation based on user information.

 Adding Fast Mode start option example: